 What if Roundup caused my non-Hodgkin lymphoma?

-If you have used Roundup consistently over the years and you have been diagnosed with non-Hodgkin lymphoma, a medical lawyer can help you win your case against Bayer and Monsanto in a medical malpractice case.
+If you or a family member have used Roundup consistently over the years and you have been diagnosed with non-Hodgkin lymphoma, a medical lawyer can help you win your case against Bayer and Monsanto in a medical malpractice case.

 Your medical attorney will first look at all your medical records and history, and they will take an extensive history from you, including chemicals and other hazards you may have been exposed to through your job and other activities.
 They will consult with their team of medical experts to determine if your non-Hodgkin lymphoma lines up with similar cases deemed to be caused by long-term exposure to the glyphosate found in Roundup.

 If your lawyer feels you have a good case to bring forward to court, you may be eligible to join a class-action lawsuit against these companies.
 Currently, almost 10,000 cases are moving through the court system against Monsanto.
 Most allege that not only did Monsanto know about the potentially harmful effects of glyphosate, but that they allegedly purposefully did not put warning labels on their products.

 You may be eligible to be awarded damages for your medical bills, pain and suffering, anticipated future care, and punitive damages.
 Despite the fact that multiple scientific studies were presented to Monsanto on the detrimental and dangerous effects of glyphosate, they continued to ignore the warnings.
 If they put your health in danger, contact a medical attorney team at Cochran, Kroll & Associates, P.C. by calling 1-866-MICH LAW (1-866-779-7331) to begin working on your case.